Magnetic vector potential

-Magnetic vector potential was first introduced by Franz Ernst Neumann and Wilhelm Eduard Weber in 1845 and in 1846, respectively.
-Lord Kelvin also introduced vector potential in 1847, along with the formula relating it to the magnetic field.
+Magnetic vector potential was independently introduced by Franz Ernst Neumann and Wilhelm Eduard Weber in 1845 and in 1846, respectively to discuss Ampère's circuital law.
+William Thomson also introduced the modern version of the vector potential in 1847, along with the formula relating it to the magnetic field.

-Magnetic vector potential
+Unit conventions

+This article uses the SI system.

+In the SI system, the units of A are V·s·m−1 or Wb·m−1 and are the same as that of momentum per unit charge, or force per unit current.